Shop Turquoise Jewelry at MIMOSA.

 Different kinds of turquoise

-There are seemingly endless kinds of turquoise stones, but here at MIMOSA, we primarily use Campitos and Tyrone for our turquoise jewelry.
+There are seemingly endless kinds of turquoise stones, but here at MIMOSA, we primarily use Campitos and Tyrone for our turquoise earrings, turquoise rings and turquoise bracelets.
 What does that mean, you ask?
 These turquoise stones are named for the mine they came from.

 The Campitos stones, which are bluer, are mined near Cananea, Sonora, Mexico.
 The Tyrone stones, which have a greener hue, are mined near Silver City, New Mexico.